opencord/cord/docs/quickstart.md

 You can access the XOS GUI by pointing your browser to URL `http://<target-server>:8080/xos/`.
-The username is `xosadmin@opencord.org` and the auto-generated password is found in `~/cord/build/platform-install/credentials/xosadmin@opencord.org`.
+The username is `xosadmin@opencord.org` and the auto-generated password is found in `/opt/credentials/xosadmin@opencord.org` on the head node.

 The state of the system is that all CORD services have been onboarded to XOS.
 You can see them in the `Service Graph` represented in the `Home` page.
 If you want to see more details about the services you navigate to `Core > Services`, or searching for `Service` in the top bar (you start searching just pressing `f`)

 A sample CORD subscriber has also been created.
 You can see the `Service Graph` for subscribers by selecting the `Service Graph` item in the left navigation.

 Here is a sample output: